[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 We understand that, due to geographical restrictions, interstate applicants and those living in regional South Australia may have difficulty attending our standard testing program.

 Once we accept your application, we’ll invite you to undertake some components of the initial testing and panel interview remotely.
-Applicants who are successful in these areas will then be invited to a three day recruitment event that takes place at our police headquarters.
-You’ll begin with the SA Police Recruitment Test on Monday and complete all other required testing and evaluations over the following two days.
+Applicants who are successful in these areas will then be invited to a three-day recruitment event that takes place at Police Headquarters.
+You’ll begin with the SAPOL Recruitment Test on a Monday and complete all other required testing and evaluations over the following two days.